jjmchew/jjmchew.github.io/RB109/studyNotes.md

 - consider if a method:  returns a value, has side-effects, or both
   - side-effects:  e.g., displaying something or mutating an object
   - try to avoid methods with both meaningful return values AND a side-effect

+- technically we wouldn't say that `if...else` returns something since *methods* return values; expressions *evaluate to* a value [from slack discussion](https://launchschool.slack.com/archives/C04A1813JRF/p1668105608401989?thread_ts=1668101173.152629&cid=C04A1813JRF)

+- rememeber:  `loop` returns the last expression evaluated within the block; `each` returns the original object it was called on
 </details>

 ---